 (d) A public hearing, if applicable, shall be held in accordance with section 13-5-40.

-(e) The department shall provide notice of the application for a departmental permit through the publication of a notice in the office of environmental quality control (OEQC) bulletin.
-The OEQC disclosure shall identify:
+(e) The department shall provide notice of the application for a departmental permit through the publication of a notice in the environmental review program (ERP) bulletin.
+The ERP disclosure shall identify:

 (1) Type of permit sought;